gazebosim/sdf_tutorials/spec_materials/tutorial.md

 [[file:files/component_affects.png|600px]]

-The following SDF snippet creates a sphere with colors shown the image above.
+The following SDF snippet represents a sphere with colors shown in the image above.

 ```xml
 <?xml version="1.0"?>